Ultraviolet radiation and radiation of shorter wavelengths can da... | Channels for Pearson+

 1

 Understand that the energy required to break a carbon-carbon bond is given as 348 kJ/mol.
-This energy can be related to the wavelength of radiation using the equation: E = (hc)/λ, where E is the energy, h is Planck's constant (6.626 x 10^-34 J·s), c is the speed of light (3.00 x 10^8 m/s), and λ is the wavelength.
+This energy corresponds to the energy of the radiation needed to break the bond.

 Watch next